ahmedadel209272-pixel/Business-Intelligence-Dashboard-Tableau/README.md

 ## 🎓 About This Project

-This dashboard was built during my training program at the **Information Technology Institute (ITI)**.
+This dashboard was built during my training program at the **[Information Technology Institute (ITI)](https://www.linkedin.com/search/results/all/?keywords=information%20technology%20institute%20%28iti%29&origin=RICH_QUERY_SUGGESTION&spellCorrectionEnabled=false&heroEntityKey=urn%3Ali%3Aorganization%3A294614&position=1)**.

-A special thank you to **Eng.
-Alaa** for the outstanding guidance and support throughout this project. 🙏
+A special thank you to **[Eng.
+Alaa Mohamed](https://www.linkedin.com/in/alaa-mohamed-1381a51ba/)** for the outstanding guidance and support throughout this project. 🙏

 ---